 Pedals: Way-Assauto Sprint branded for Legnano – short spindle thread

-Toe Clips: Christophe Special
+Toe Clips: Christophe Special (nos) first release

 Toe Straps: Christophe

 Front Derailleur: Campagnolo Gran Sport 1005/2 ‘Matchbox’

 Rear Derailleur: Campagnolo Gran Sport 1012/4

 Freewheel: Regina Gran Sport Corse (14-16-18-20-22) date stamp 559

 Hubs: Campagnolo Sport Low Flange 1006/A 36h (stamped Legnano)